The Western Logo

 2. The wordmark, which is the name of the university.

-When project constraints or layout prevent use of the Make Waves lockup, utilize the Western logo.
-Please note that a new, ‘stacked’ version of the Western logo is now available.
+Please note that a new, "stacked" version of the Western logo, with the MAKE WAVES. lockup, is now the institutional logo.
 Departments are encouraged to transition to this logo during updates of pages/platforms or reprints of projects to increase legibility.
-For questions on sub-branding visit.

-Materials for internal and external audiences must use either the Make Waves lockup or the Western logo.
+Materials for internal and external audiences must use the lockup logo.
 Place the logo on the front page of all official print and electronic communication materials.

-This use includes, but is not limited to:
+The requirements for logo use include, but are not limited to:

 - business cards